jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

             )

-  the terminal shows a :ref:`TypeError`
+  and get a :ref:`TypeError`

   .. code-block:: python

     TypeError: TestCase.assertEqual() missing 2 required positional arguments: 'first' and 'second'

-  I add it to the list of exceptions encountered
+  which I add to the list of exceptions encountered

   .. code-block:: python